-A few students who do not get into medicine in the UK choose to study abroad.
-Then, once qualified, they sit entrance exams to allow them to practise in the UK.
-This is an unusual option but may be a feasible choice for some, especially those who have language skills or an open mind about living and training elsewhere.
+Some students who do not get into medicine in the UK choose to study abroad.
+Then, once qualified, they apply for provisional registration with a licence to practise in the UK.
+This is a less common route but may be a feasible choice for some, especially those who have language skills or an open mind about living and training elsewhere.

 Language is an important factor to consider when applying to study medicine abroad.
 Checking whether the course will be taught in English, or ensuring that your proficiency in the necessary language is suitable for you to follow the course, is essential.
 Some universities offer language classes to allow you to improve your proficiency.
 This will be especially important as you move into the clinical years and will be interacting regularly with patients whose first language is not English.